kietda/449project2/readme.md

 This is the project we’re going to build services for a web application similar to reddit.

-For this project you will build four microservices for specific functionality of this site and automation test suites for these services.
+It includes four microservices for specific functionality of a site and automation test suites for these services.

 # SERVICES
 # POSTING MICROSERVICE